PHPWine/PHPWine/README.md

 pointers that human-readable that can help you to analyze your codes in php to HTML.

 <strong>COMPONENTS:</strong> These are HTML that hold data information from your controller or classes like ul, li, img files that take care of specific data.
+most of the time this is an inner second child of HTML and data.

 ```PHP
  // Structure